 My favorite coffee shop is always uncomfortably warm.
 In the summer they push open the old transom windows under the ceiling and slide open the massive front doors to the patio in an attempt to exchange the steam and heat from the machines with the gritty air of the street.
-Scoops of ice ping and crinkle under syrupy espresso, and three flavours of gelato replace the afternoon batch of cinnamon rolls, scooped neatly into small, footed dishes with little silver spoons, by young people, college aged, getting by on their tips and day old pastry.
+Scoops of ice ping and crinkle under syrupy espresso, gelato is scooped neatly into small, footed dishes with little silver spoons, by young people, college aged, getting by on their tips and day old pastry.

 Behind the counter, at the big machine, the one imported from Italy, the coppery monster covered in dials and gauges, at the center of the mayhem, is Antonio.
 He owns the shop, or rather, his father does, but it’s his and if you know what to look for, you can see him everywhere in the details.
 He is gruff and impatient, speaking only to demand answers or results from his team of baristas.
 He makes the new staff stammer, sometimes cry, he rewards the loyal staff that last more than a season with an occasional wry smile or a hessian sack of plums from his yard at home.
 Once I saw him bring in a cloudy bottle of homemade limoncello and he let them have it with seltzer, over ice, while they worked.